 Conservative Solberg expected to win Norway election

-OSLO, Sept 9 (Reuters) - Norway's centre-right opposition, promising tax cuts, privatisation and a smaller government, is set for a sweeping election win on Monday, ousting a Labour-led government accused of wasting a once-in-a-lifetime economic boom.
+OSLO (Reuters) - Norway's center-right opposition, promising tax cuts, privatisation and a smaller government, is set for a sweeping election win on Monday, ousting a Labour-led government accused of wasting a once-in-a-lifetime economic boom.

 The only electoral risk facing the likely next prime minister, Conservative Erna Solberg, is an anti-immigration party whose participation in her coalition could repulse other potential allies and deprive her of a full majority.

 Norwegians look likely to punish Prime Minister Jens Stoltenberg, seen by some as having failed to use the best of times to prepare for life after oil.

 "For a country claiming to be one of the richest in the world, our health system is quite awful and the roads are terrible," Oslo office clerk Marcus Holm said.
 "After eight years it's just enough (of Stoltenberg)."

 With a flourishing offshore oil sector filling state coffers and boosting per capita GDP to $100,000, Norway has enjoyed rare economic success even during Europe's crisis.